Please see important disclosures and risks below.

 Data quoted represents past performance, which is no guarantee of future results.
 The information presented does not reflect the performance of any fund or account managed or serviced by Cohen & Steers, and there is no guarantee that investors will experience the type of performance reflected.

-Please consider the investment objectives, risks, charges and expenses of any Cohen & Steers U.S. registered open-end fund carefully before investing.
-A summary prospectus or prospectus containing this and other information may be obtained by visiting cohenandsteers.com or by calling 800.330.7348.
-Please read the summary prospectus or prospectus carefully before investing.
+Please consider the investment objectives, risks, charges and expenses of any U.S. Registered open-end fund carefully before investing.
+A summary prospectus and prospectus containing this and other information may be obtained by calling 1-800-330-7348 or visiting the applicable fund page on this site.
+Please read the prospectus carefully before investing.

 Futures Trading Is Volatile, Highly Leveraged and May Be Illiquid.
-This is not an inducement to buy or sell commodity interests.
 Investments in commodity futures contracts and options on commodity futures contracts have a high degree of price variability and are subject to rapid and substantial price changes.
 Such investments could incur significant losses.
 There can be no assurance that the options strategy will be successful.
 The use of options on commodity futures contracts is to enhance risk-adjusted total returns.
 The use of options, however, may not provide any, or only partial, protection for market declines.
-The return performance of commodity futures contracts may not parallel the performance of the commodities or indexes that serve as the basis for the options they buy or sell; this basis risk may reduce overall returns.
+The return performance of the commodity futures contracts may not parallel the performance of the commodities or indexes that serve as the basis for the options it buys or sells; this basis risk may reduce overall returns.

-Cohen & Steers U.S. registered open-end funds are distributed by Cohen & Steers Securities, LLC.
-Cohen & Steers U.S. registered open-end funds are only available to U.S. residents.
+Cohen & Steers U.S. registered open-end funds are distributed by Cohen & Steers Securities, LLC and are only available to U.S. residents.

-Cohen & Steers Japan, LLC, is a registered financial instruments operator (investment advisory and agency business with the Financial Services Agency of Japan and the Kanto Local Finance Bureau No. 2857) and is a member of the Japan Investment Advisers Association.
+Cohen & Steers Japan Limited is a registered financial instruments operator (investment advisory and agency business and discretionary investment management business with Financial Services Agency of Japan and the Kanto Local Finance Bureau No. 3157) and is a member of the Japan Investment Advisors Association.